 The petitions also demand that the number of participants in the Moderna trial be increased and that participants are tested before and after vaccination for any T-cell reactions to SARS-CoV-2.

 Moderna’s mRNA-1273 vaccine has undergone a Phase 1 trial in the US that was sponsored by the National institute of Allergy and Infectious diseases (NIAID) and Lonza.
 Ten, 25, 50, 100 and 250 mcg were tested and there will be a 12-month follow-up.
+About 30,000 participants are being enrolled for the Phase 3 trial.

 Three of the 15 people in the high dose (250 microgrammes) cohort of the mRNA-1273 Phase 1 trial suffered adverse effects within 43 days of receiving Moderna’s vaccine.